Pathum Wan district: 20th century

 Pathum Wan District saw increasing development throughout the 20th century, especially since the 1970s when the area along Rama I and Phloenchit roads became developed as a major shopping and commercial district.
 The Erawan Hotel opened on Ratchaprasong Intersection in 1956, and the Thai Daimaru department store, famous for introducing air conditioning and the escalator, opened on the opposite corner in 1964.
 Siam Square was developed as a low-rise retail area by Chulalongkorn University the same year, and the Siam Inter-Continental Hotel opened opposite it in 1966.
 Rajadamri Arcade—a modern, enclosed shopping mall—opened at Ratchaprasong in 1972, and Siam Center (next to the Inter-Continental) followed the next year.
 Gradually, Siam and Ratchaprasong supplanted the Wang Burapha area as Bangkok's centre of urban retail and youth culture.
 With the opening of the BTS Skytrain in 1999, the location of its central interchange at Siam station helped cement the neighbourhood's prominence as Bangkok's modern-day city centre.
 The area's prominence led to its occupation by anti-government protesters in 2010, which ended in a violent military crackdown.

+The legal case about demolishing a high-rise on Soi Ruamrudee, was finally decided in 2025 by the Supreme Administrative Court; "The ruling means that no more legal barriers to demolition remain", according to media.
+The high-rise was built in 2005, without proper authority.

 Geography and administration

 Pathum Wan District occupies 8.369 km2 in Bangkok's Phra Nakhon side (east of the Chao Phraya River).
-It is bordered by Dusit and Ratchathewi districts to the north across Khlong Saen Saep, Watthana and Khlong Toei to the east across the Maenam railway, Sathon and Bang Rak to the south across Rama IV Road, and Pom Prap Sattru Phai to the west across Khlong Phadung Krung Kasem.
+It is bordered by Dusit and Ratchathewi districts to the north across Khlong Saen Saep, Watthana and Khlong Toei to the east across the Maenam railway, Sathon and Bang Rak to the south across Rama IV Road, and Pom Prap Sattru Phai and Samphanthawong to the west across Khlong Phadung Krung Kasem.